What are citation percentiles and how can I use them?

 Further Reading

-For more details on citation percentiles and how to use them in SciVal, you can refer to Elsevier’s dedicated resources:
+For more details on citation percentiles and how to use them in SciVal, we recommend reviewing Elsevier’s own dedicated resources:

 If you have further questions then please contact the Office for Open Research